 The best way to avoid these problems altogether is regular exercise and her being fit.

-Gentle Exercise At First
+Gentle Exercise For Pregnant Dogs At First

 When she first gets pregnant, light exercise is best.
 Short, slow walks for the first couple of days will ensure the sperm has a good chance to fertilize the eggs without the chance of miscarriage.
 Jumping or strenuous activity is not advised for a pregnant female.
 The puppies can get hurt or even be stillborn.